chevah/geck/content/generic.rst

 * Rule #2: KISS - Keep it simple, stupid simple!

+* Rule #3: If it ain't broke, don't fix it!

 * All code in any code-base should look like a single person typed it, no matter how many people contributed.